 - Gluten-Free, Vegetarian

-*See doshic variations at the bottom of the page to make this dish more Kapha-friendly!
+*See the doshic variations listed below the recipe to make this dish more Kapha-friendly!

 - Measuring cups and spoons